 React and React Native are JavaScript frameworks that helps developers build reusable UI components in a more efficient and flexible way, making it a popular choice for building large-scale applications.

 According to the State of JS report, React has an 82% “will use again” score, being the most used JavaScript framework for seven years in a row.
-And looking at the trends, it’s likely that React will still the most lovable JS framework in 2024 and more.
+Looking at the trends, it’s likely that React will still be the most lovable JS framework in 2025 and beyond.

 In addition, we can confirm this preference by seeing the big difference between React and the rest of the frameworks in terms of NPM downloads – sitting at over 20M downloads and a constant demand.

-React.js Breaks Into the Top Paying Web Frameworks
+React.js Breaks Into the Top Paying Web JS Frameworks

-According to Stack Overflow’s 2022 survey, React.js sits at number 9 in the list of the top-paying web frameworks, with an average compensation of $69k.
+According to State of JS 2024 survey, ReactJS sits at number 8 in the list of the top-paying web frameworks, with an average compensation of $70k.

-There’s Still a High Interest in Learning React
+A High Interest in Learning React JS Framework

-Although the framework isn’t the new big thing anymore, the framework has retained developers’ interest in learning it.
+Although the React framework isn’t the new big thing anymore, it has retained developers’ interest in learning it.

 Evidenced, also, by its still high search volume and interest over time: